ryansoe/dealmover-intern-case/DECISIONS.md

 Given that this is a proof-of-concept focused on 10-K filings, regex provided the right balance of simplicity and control.
 The financial data in these documents follows a fairly consistent format, making regex patterns reliable for this use case.

 # Decision: Default to December 31st format (YYYY-12-31) when constructing period end dates.

-**Assumption:** Most financial periods end on December 31st, which is standard for annual reports.

-**Alternative:** Could have parsed actual dates from the document, but this adds complexity for minimal benefit in the target use case.